 Mr. Siewert is an independent non-executive Director and a member of the audit committee, remuneration committee and nomination committee of the Company.
+He has adopted "施維德" as his Chinese name.
 Mr. Siewert currently serves as a director for the Avery Dennison Corporation and on the audit and finance committees.
 He is also a senior director of The Carlyle Group.
 Prior to joining The Carlyle Group in April 2007, Mr. Siewert served as a senior advisor for The Coca-Cola Company and president and chief operating officer for its East, South Asia & Pacific Rim Group and president for its East and South Asia Group during the period from 2001 to 2007.
 From 1974 to 2001, Mr. Siewert held positions in sales management, marketing, finance, brand management, business planning and general management in various countries around the world including chairman, Greater China and senior vice president and president, Kodak Professional.
 He attended the Rochester Institute of Technology studying Imaging Science, Business and Service Management, and received a Bachelor of Science in Business Administration from Elmhurst College and a Master of Science degree in Service Management from Rochester Institute of Technology.
 He has previously served as a director of US-ASEAN Business Council, US-Hong Kong Business Council, The US-China Business Council and board of governors of The American Chamber of Commerce in Hong Kong.
 He is also a member of the Young Presidents' Organization, Hong Kong, World Presidents' Organization, Hong Kong and the CEO Organization.
 Mr. Siewert is a recipient of several diversity awards and a United Nations IPC Lifetime Achievement Award.
-Mr. Siewert currently serves as a non-executive director of Natural Beauty Bio-Technology Limited, a company listed on the Hong Kong Stock Exchange.
+Mr. Siewert currently serves as a non-executive director of Natural Beauty Bio-Technology Limited and C.P.
+Pokphand Co.
+Ltd., companies listed on the main board of the Stock Exchange.
 Mr. Siewert was appointed as an independent non-executive Director of the Company in September 2006.

-Steven Julien Feniger, aged 51
+Steven Julien Feniger, aged 52